- How do I log in to Blue Book Online Services (BBOS) for the first time?

 When one of your accounts receivable becomes past due, a Trading Assistance representative can quickly initiate a comprehensive collection assistance program on your behalf.
 After receiving your authorization to proceed, we will contact the Respondent (your debtor) for payment.
 For receivables that may be in dispute, Trading Assistance representatives will work with the parties to assess the merits of the dispute and attempt to bring that matter to a satisfactory resolution.

-- Can I file a claim against a party that is not a member of the Blue Book?
+- Can I file a claim against a party that is not listed in the Blue Book?

 Yes, members may use Blue Book Collection Assistance to recover from listed and unlisted entities.